pypa/pipx/docs/reference/environment-variables.md

 `PIPX_HOME` has platform-specific fallback logic.
 If a legacy directory (e.g. `~/.local/pipx` on Linux) already exists, pipx uses it instead of the new default.
 See [Configure Paths](../how-to/configure-paths.md) for details.

+On Unix, a pipx installation that manages itself recovers `PIPX_HOME`, `PIPX_BIN_DIR`, and `PIPX_DEFAULT_PYTHON` from its virtual environment when those variables are unset.
+The recovered values keep later shells attached to the same installation.

-Standard `PIP_*` environment variables (e.g. `PIP_INDEX_URL`) are forwarded to pip when pipx invokes it.
+pipx forwards standard `PIP_*` environment variables (e.g. `PIP_INDEX_URL`) when it invokes pip.
 See [Troubleshooting](../how-to/troubleshoot.md#check-for-pip_-environment-variables) if unexpected pip behaviour occurs.

-Run `pipx environment` to see the resolved value of every directory variable on your system.
+Run `pipx environment` to see the resolved value of all directory variables on your system.